stevekm/reportIT/README.md

 code/get_server_run_list.sh
 ```

 This requires that your `data/server_info.txt` file is set correctly, as described below.

+The selected runs should be entered into a samplesheet file, as described in the `samplesheets` directory, and used for running the pipeline.

 ## Run the Pipeline